Font size

 • MEM baseline MEM baseline

-Hospitalization rate of clinically diagnosed influenza decreased comparing to previous week and amounted to 0.0051 per 10 000 of population, it was lower than pre-epidemic MEM baseline (0.099).
+Hospitalization rate of clinically diagnosed influenza increased comparing to previous week and amounted to 0.015 per 10 000 of population, it was lower than pre-epidemic MEM baseline (0.099).

 Influenza and ARVI laboratory testing results

 Cumulative results of influenza laboratory diagnosis by rRT-PCR were submitted by 44 RBLs and two WHO NICs.
-According to these data as a result of 7507 patients investigation 15 (0.2%) respiratory samples were positive for influenza, including 8 cases of unsubtyped influenza A in 4 cities, 1 case of influenza A(H1N1)pdm09 in 1 city, 5 cases of influenza A(H3N2) in 3 cities and 1 case of influenza B in 1 city.
+According to these data as a result of 8719 patients investigation 106 (1.2%) respiratory samples were positive for influenza, including 14 cases of unsubtyped influenza A in 2 cities, 12 cases of influenza A(H1N1)pdm09 in 3 cities and 80 cases of influenza A(H3N2) in 12 cities.

-1 influenza virus A(H3N2) was isolated on MDCK cell culture in Saint-Petersburg.
-Since the beginning of the season 1 influenza virus A(H3N2) was isolated.
+No influenza viruses were isolated on MDCK cell culture.
+Since the beginning of the season 2 influenza viruses A(H3N2) were isolated.

 Antigenic characterization.
-Since the beginning of the season 1 influenza A(H1N1)pdm09 has been antigenically characterized by the NICs.
-Virus was similar to the reference strain A/Victoria/4897/22 recommended in the vaccines for the Northern Hemisphere countries for the 2025-2026 season.
+Since the beginning of the season 2 influenza have been antigenically characterized by the NICs, including: 1 influenza A(H1N1)pdm09 virus and 1 influenza A(H3N2) virus in Saint-Petersburg.
+Virus A(H1N1)pdm09 was similar to the reference strain A/Victoria/4897/22 recommended in the vaccines for the Northern Hemisphere countries for the 2025-2026 season, A(H3N2) virus was a drift variant of the reference strain A/Croatia/10136RV/23, also recommended in vaccines for countries in the Northern Hemisphere for the 2025-2026 season.

 PCR results